astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 has proven a very useful phenomenon for studying the distribution of mass in the universe.

-## The Big Bang

-Friedman-Robertson-Walker metric?
-Friedman equations?
-Expansion of the universe?
-Hubble diagram.
-Acceleration of expansion.

 ## Black Holes

-Again, the topic of black holes could feasibly fill a whole book all by itself.
-My goal here, as with the Big Bang section, is to show you how understanding the basics of Relativity Theory help you understand what a black hole is, and what it is not.
+The topic of black holes could feasibly fill a whole book all by itself.
+My goal in this section is to show you how understanding the basics of Relativity Theory help you understand what a black hole is, and what it is not.
 Let's start with the most common misunderstanding, which is often taught in introductory courses in the context of Newton's gravity: a black hole is described as being an object for which the escape velocity reaches the speed of light.
 Therefore, it is said, not even light can escape from the black hole.
 The first suggestion of a "Dark Star", made independently by John Michell and Pierre-Simon Laplace in the 1700s, was based on this logic.

 The idea goes: take a two-object gravitationally-interacting system, like, say, you and the Earth.
 If we give you some kinetic energy by